 1. Client-server model

 The foundation architecture for a RESTful system is the client-server model.
-Clients run in separate processes from servers and there must be a sufficient degree of logical separation such that clients are not concerned with business logic and data storage, and servers are not concerned with the user interface or user state.
+Clients run in separate processes from servers and there must be a sufficient degree of logical separation such that clients are not concerned with business logic and data storage, and servers are not concerned with the user interface or its state.

 This logical and physical separation of concerns makes client applications more portable across multiple software platforms, and server applications become simpler.
 It also means that servers and clients can be developed, maintained and even fully replaced independently of one another, as long as the programmatic interfaces between the two remain stable.